strimzi/proposals/052-record-reconciled-versions.md

   Kafka Reconciler continues to install other components such as entity operator.
   Once all components are upgraded, update `Kafka` CR with
   ```
-  reconciled: 0.38.0
+  strimziReconciled: 0.38.0
-  managedBy: 0.38.0
+  strimziManagedBy: 0.38.0
   ```
-- User can now verify `Kafka.status.versions.reconciled` to check if it has reconciled to correct/expected level.
+- User can now verify `Kafka.status.versions.strimziReconciled` to check if it has reconciled to correct/expected level.
-- if there is an error at any point during reconcile `Kafka.status.versions.reconciled` will not be updated.
+- if there is an error at any point during reconcile `Kafka.status.versions.strimziReconciled` will not be updated.

 ### Upgrade (with new mechansim)